The Create screen contains the following fields, radio buttons, and check box:

-Vendor Name — A name to identify the vendor of the resource type.
-Typically, you specify the stock symbol of the vendor, but any name that uniquely identifies the vendor is valid.
+Vendor Name.
+A name that identifies the vendor of the resource type.
+Typically, you specify the stock symbol of the vendor.
+However, any name that uniquely identifies the vendor is valid.
 Use alphanumeric characters only.

-Working Directory — The directory under which Agent Builder creates a directory structure to contain all the files created for the target resource type.
+Working Directory.
+The directory under which Agent Builder creates a directory structure to contain all the files that are created for the target resource type.
 You can create only one resource type in any one working directory.
-Agent Builder initializes this field to the path of the directory from which you launched Agent Builder, though you can type a different name or use the Browse button to locate a different directory.
+Agent Builder initializes this field to the path of the directory from which you started Agent Builder.
+However, you can type a different name or use Browse to locate a different directory.

-Under the working directory, Agent Builder creates a subdirectory with the resource-type name.
-For example, if SUNW is the vendor name and ftp is the application name, then Agent Builder names this subdirectory SUNWftp.
+Under the working directory, Agent Builder creates a subdirectory with the resource type name.
+For example, if ORCL is the vendor name and ftp is the application name, Agent Builder names this subdirectory ORCLftp.

-Agent Builder places all the directories and files for the target resource type under this subdirectory (see Directory Structure).
+Agent Builder places all the directories and files for the target resource type under this subdirectory.
+See Directory Structure That Agent Builder Creates.

-Scalable or Failover — Specify whether the target resource type will be failover or scalable.
+Scalable or Failover.
+Specify whether the target resource type is failover or scalable.

-Network Aware — Specify whether the base application is network aware; that is, if it uses the network to communicate with its clients.
-Check the box to specify network aware; leave it blank to specify non-network aware.
-Korn shell code requires that the application be network aware.
-Therefore, Agent Builder checks this box, and grays it out if you check the ksh or the GDS button.
+Network Aware.
+Specify whether the base application is network aware, that is, if it uses the network to communicate with its clients.
+Select the Network Aware check box to specify network aware, or do not select the check box to specify non-network aware.

-C, ksh — Specify the language of the generated source code.
-Although these options are mutually exclusive, with Agent Builder you can create a resource type with ksh generated code and then reuse the same information to create C generated code (see Cloning an Existing Resource Type).
+C, ksh.
+Specify the language of the generated source code.
+Although these options are mutually exclusive, with Agent Builder you can create a resource type with Korn shell-generated code and reuse the same information to create C generated code.
+See Reusing Code That You Create With Agent Builder.

-GDS — Specifies that this service is a generic data service.
-See Chapter 10, Generic Data Services for information about creating and configuring a generic data service.
+GDS.
+Specify that this service is a generic data service.
+Oracle Solaris Cluster Generic Data Service (GDS) Guide contains more detailed information about creating and configuring a generic data service.

-After you have entered the required information, click the Create button.
-The Output Log at the bottom of the screen shows the actions that Agent Builder is taking.
-You can use the Save Output Log command in the Edit menu to save the information in the output log.
+After you have specified the required information, click Create.
+The Output Log area at the bottom of the screen shows the actions that Agent Builder performs.
+You can choose Save Output Log from the Edit menu to save the information in the output log.

-If Agent Builder completes successfully, you can Click the Next button to bring up the Configure screen, which enables you to finish generating the resource type.
+If Agent Builder completes successfully, click Next to display the Configure screen.
+The Configure screen enables you to finish generating the resource type.